rostam/NonHomomorphism/README.md

 # Extras
-In the thesis, a function $d$ is also defined which is improved to be a metric measure as follows:
+In the thesis, a function $m$ is also defined which is improved to be a metric measure as follows:
 - $m(G,H) = max(|G,H|,|H,G|)$

 So, this metric $m$ possesses the following properties for any two graphs $G$ and $H$: